electronfriends/wemp/README.md

 - **Regular updates** to always have the latest versions.

+- **Error logging** to make your life easier.
+You can open the error log by clicking on the notification or via the first menu item.

 - **Monitoring** to restart services automatically if the configuration has been changed.

 - **Notifications** to indicate when everything is ready, a new update is available or an error has occurred.